Catallactic/catallactic-site/docs/yellowpaper.md

 **Disequilibrium Analysis** (Mises-Hayek’s critique of equilibrium models).
 The Austrian School fundamentally rejects the neoclassical focus on static equilibrium models, instead emphasizing disequilibrium as the natural state of markets.
 Austrian economists analyze how markets coordinate knowledge, correct errors, and adapt to change through dynamic processes driven by entrepreneurship, time, and uncertainty.
 For Austrians, disequilibrium is the norm—markets work precisely because they are never in balance, but constantly discover, adapt, and correct.

-**Allocation of Resources** the Austrian School views resource allocation as: A Discovery Process - Resources find their most valued uses through entrepreneurial competition and market experimentation Decentralized and Emergent - No single entity can possess all the knowledge needed for "optimal" allocation Time-Structured - Allocation occurs through multi-stage production processes Price-Guided - Market prices serve as the essential signals for allocation decisions

 **Profit and Loss System** Acts as continuous feedback mechanism for resource allocation.
 Profits indicate valued uses; losses signal misallocation.
 Example: Movie box office results guide future film production investments

+**Allocation of Resources** the Austrian School views resource allocation as: A Discovery Process - Resources find their most valued uses through entrepreneurial competition and market experimentation Decentralized and Emergent - No single entity can possess all the knowledge needed for "optimal" allocation Time-Structured - Allocation occurs through multi-stage production processes Price-Guided - Market prices serve as the essential signals for allocation decisions

 **Private Projects Risk**

+#### 4.4.5 Value Chain

+Production doesn’t happen instantly but through stages:

+Higher-Order Goods (raw materials, machines, factories).

+Lower-Order Goods (final consumer products).

 ### 4.5 System Stability